-"loginHandler": Handler reference, required if there are zero or multiple client registrations, optional if there is one client registration

-Use this Handler when the user must choose an authorization server.
-When registrations contains only one client registration, this Handler is optional but is displayed if specified.
+"loginHandler": Handler reference, required if there are zero or multiple client registrations, optional if there is one client registration The handler to invoke when the user must select a registered identity provider for login.
+When registrations contains only one client registration, this handler is optional but is displayed if specified.

-Provide either the name of a Handler object defined in the heap, or an inline Handler configuration object.
+Provide the name of a Handler object defined in the heap or an inline handler configuration object.